kelvinlegacy/mission23_wiki/The-Massacre-at-Mount-Calvary-Baptist-Church.md

 More than 125 men, women and children were killed that Sunday, and over 1,000 lives in total have been killed.

-services sent a message from her mobile device to a team waiting outside to start the operation.

 ## "Where The Distance Makes The Difference"

 Mount Calvary Baptist Church is located at 4742 Todds Road in Lexington, KY.
 The church is in a remote area of Lexington with very low traffic and very few, if any, routine police patrols.